koknat/dif/README.md

        -trimChars N       Trims with specified number of characters, instead of 105

-       -comments          Remove any comments like // or # or single-line */ /*
+       -comments          Remove any comments like // or # or single-line */ /*.
+Also removes trailing whitespace

-       -grep 'regex'      Only keep lines which match the user-specified regex Multiple regexs can be specified, for example:  -grep '(regexA|regexB)'
+       -grep 'regex'      Only show lines which match the user-specified regex Multiple regexs can be specified, for example:  -grep '(regexA|regexB)' To grep for lines above/below matches, see the help text for option -externalPreprocessScript

-       -ignore 'regex'    Ignore any lines which match the user-specified regex This is the exact opposite of the -grep function
+       -ignore 'regex'    Ignore any lines which match the user-specified regex This is the opposite of the -grep function

        -start 'regex'     Start comparing file when line matches regex